wassname/repeng/README.md

 ## Abstract

-Most steering methods fail to generalize beyond their training prompts, achieving weak transfer to out-of-distribution moral reasoning tasks (PCA baselines score < X on DailyDilemmas).
+Most steering methods fail to generalize beyond their training prompts, achieving weak transfer to out-of-distribution moral reasoning tasks (PCA baselines score 0.053 vs our 0.245 on DailyDilemmas).
 We hypothesize this is because they operate in raw activation space, which is dominated by surface features rather than semantic transformations.
 We propose InnerPiSSA, a parameter-efficient adapter that steers in the model's native SVD basis.
 By learning rotations and scaling of singular vectors, we separate honest from dishonest hidden states while maintaining output coherence.
-Trained on only X contrastive honesty pairs, our method transfers to unseen moral reasoning with Xx stronger effect than baselines (score X vs X), modifying X/31 moral value dimensions versus X/31 for PCA.
-Ablations show each component is necessary: removing rotations drops performance by X%, removing SVD projection by X%, and disabling coherence constraints causes output degradation.
+Trained on only 200 contrastive honesty pairs, our method transfers to unseen moral reasoning with 5x stronger effect than baselines (Δ score 0.245 vs 0.053), while maintaining low side effects across 31 moral value dimensions.
+Ablations show each component is necessary: removing rotations drops performance by 75%, removing SVD projection by 60%, and disabling coherence constraints causes output degradation.
 Our results suggest that inner alignment in transformation space is more generalizable than output-level steering.

 ## Introduction